Global Studies Mission

 - Students analyze connections and tensions between multiple cultural perspectives and demonstrate self-awareness about how the students’ cultural heritages both shape and limit their perspectives.

-- Students analyze processes that are intensifying global interconnectedness and assess the significance of those processes.
+- Students analyze processes that are affecting global interconnectedness and assess the significance of those processes.

 - Students describe multiple perspectives on an ethical issue that has global or international ramifications, and evaluate those perspectives in light of their own sense of personal and civic responsibility.